jitcoder/RadMVC/docs/radmvc.md

 However, (unfortunately) it is very common to see applications with a *Root Component* which functions as the 'App.'

-The 'App Component' ends up containing a lot of data logic (eg, making Ajax requests, storing it in its state, processing it, passing this data downwards to child components etc..).
+The 'App Component' ends up containing a lot of data & business logic (eg, making Ajax requests, storing it in its state, processing it, passing this data downwards to child components etc..).
 The result is, the web application looses it's maintainability.